sownteedev/TeVim/README.md

 > **NOTE:**
 >
-> TeVim auto create Custom Folder, change or add everything in it.
+> TeVim auto create Custom Folder, change or add everything on it.
 >
 > THIS IS NOT A "DISTRO" and not for BEGINNERS, you need to have some experiences with Lua and Neovim.
 >